 Long rains (March-May): This marks the highest rainfall season, but it seldom rains throughout the whole day.
 This period may bring the occasional cold front.

-Although June-October is considered the best time to visit Ngorongoro Crater, you’ll get a greener landscape and lesser crowds during wetter months of November till May.
+June-October is considered the best time to visit Ngorongoro Crater.
+However, you’ll get a greener landscape and lesser crowds during wetter months of November till May.

 Dry season (June-October): Generally considered the best time of year to visit the Ngorongoro Crater.
 The grass is shorter, which makes wildlife easier to spot.
 The predictable weather is also ideal for safaris.
 Another benefit to consider is a smaller malaria risk with fewer mosquitos during this time of year.